afshinamighi/Courses/basecamp/week01/inf-bc-w01-python.md

 3. Perform a free (re)-search and answer the following questions:
    1. What are the character and string types in Python?
 Make examples.
    2. You have learned how to print something as an output of your program.
 How can you read something as input?
 What is the function?
 What is the type?

+1. Using **BRef-01: Chapter 05** discuss and experiment the following questions:
+   1. How can you combine several strings?
+Implement an example.
+   2. Can you multiply a number with a string?
+What is the result?
+Implement an example.
+   3. How can you get character 5 of a given string?
+How can you get the first character?
+   4. How can you get a substring from a given string?

 #### Exercises: